zackyancey/CritFail/README.md

 [here](http://apps.zackyancey.com/critfail).

 The business logic for Critfail is also available as a rust library on crates.io.
-See the docs for more info on using the library.
+See the [api docs](http://docs.rs/critfail) for more info on using the library.

 ## Installation